tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 						# Without it the user must specify its own viewport at the beginning of DrawGL() (if it's different from full screen),
 						# and the openGL state is not fully restored, but it's just set to some "commonly used" values.

 IMIMPL_USE_FONT_TEXTURE_LINEAR_FILTERING	# By default the font texture now uses GL_NEAREST filtering (so that scaled text looks better using the embedded imgui font).
-This definition sets it to GL_LINEAR, that might bebettr with custom fonts.
+This definition sets it to GL_LINEAR, that might be better with custom fonts.
 IMIMPL_USE_ALPHA_SHARPENER_SHADER		# shader uses a different fragment shader that improves the quality of zoomed fonts a bit.
-It forces GL_LINEAR filtering too.
+It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
 IMIMPL_USE_SDF_SHADER				# shader uses a more complex (= slower) fragment shader, that improves the quality of zoomed fonts a bit.
-It forces GL_LINEAR filtering too.
+It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).

 IMIMPL_BUILD_SDF				# builds Signed Distance Fonts for ImGui.
 To display them correctly:
 						# -> use an OpenGL binding with shader support (don't define IMIMPL_SHADER_NONE)
-						# -> define IMIMPL_USE_SDF_SHADER or IMIMPL_USE_SDF_OUTLINE_SHADER together with IMIMPL_BUILD_SDF.
+						# -> IMIMPL_BUILD_SDF defines IMIMPL_USE_SDF_SHADER internally, but IMIMPL_USE_SDF_OUTLINE_SHADER can be defined too.
+(They force GL_LINEAR filtering for the font texture, unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
 						# -> set the font's ImFontConfig::OversampleH==ImFontConfig::OversampleV (tested with 1 only.
 Note that this is NOT the default for custom fonts [it's 3,1]).
 						# -> if you use the outline shader, don't use too thin fonts (like the default one).
+						# -> you can tune the values in the shader using the glabal functions: const ImVec4* ImImpl_SdfShaderGetParams();bool ImImpl_SdfShaderSetParams(const ImVec4& sdfParams);bool ImImpl_EditSdfParams().
+See main.cpp for further info.

 IMGUIBINDINGS_CLEAR_INPUT_DATA_SOON:		# when defined ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible saving some memory (and allowing you to append new fonts later (e.g. in InitGL())).
 						# it used to be the default, but future ImGui dynamic atlas support will require input data anyway.